Bibz87/kubernetes-example/Installation.md

 2. Install chart: `helm install vault-unsealer vault-autounseal/vault-autounseal --namespace vault-unsealer --create-namespace -f vault-unsealer/values.yaml`

-⚠ Vault unsealer won't do anything until Vault is installed on the cluster and this is the expected behaviour.
+:warning: Vault unsealer won't do anything until Vault is installed on the cluster and this is the expected behaviour.

 ## :scroll: cert-manager